AliBakerSartawi/reading-notes/401/read-04.md

 ## Why REST?

-- Because of its flexibility.. it can handle multiple types of code and data formats... and is able to communicate between different services written in different languages
+- Because of its flexibility.. it can handle multiple types of calls and data formats... and is able to communicate between different services written in different languages

 ---